-(1) the units are subject to a housing assistance payments contract under section 8 of the United States Housing Act of 1937, as amended;

-(2) the units are rent-restricted and income-restricted units of a qualified low-income housing project receiving tax credits under section 42(g) of the Internal Revenue Code of 1986, as amended;
+- (1) the units are subject to a housing assistance payments contract under section 8 of the United States Housing Act of 1937, as amended; - (2) the units are rent-restricted and income-restricted units of a qualified low-income housing project receiving tax credits under section 42(g) of the Internal Revenue Code of 1986, as amended;

-(3) the units are financed by the Rural Housing Service of the United States Department of Agriculture and receive payments under the rental assistance program pursuant to section 521(a) of the Housing Act of 1949, as amended; or

-(4) the units are subject to rent and income restrictions under the terms of financial assistance provided to the rental housing property by the federal government $\overline{\sigma r}$, the state of Minnesota, or a local unit of government as evidenced by a document recorded against the property.
+- (3) the units are financed by the Rural Housing Service of the United States Department of Agriculture and receive payments under the rental assistance program pursuant to section 521(a) of the Housing Act of 1949, as amended; or - (4) the units are subject to rent and income restrictions under the terms of financial assistance provided to the rental housing property by the federal government or, the state of Minnesota, or a local unit of government as evidenced by a document recorded against the property.

 The restrictions must require assisted units to be occupied by residents whose household income at the time of initial occupancy does not exceed 60 percent of the greater of area or state median income, adjusted for family size, as determined by the United States Department of Housing and Urban Development.
-The restriction must also require the rents for assisted units to not exceed 30 percent of 60 percent of the greater of area or state median income, adjusted for family size, as determined by the United States Department for family size, as determined by the United States Department of Housing and Urban Development.
+The restriction must also require the rents for assisted units to not exceed 30 percent of 60 percent of the greater of area or state median income, adjusted for family size, as determined by the United States Department of Housing and Urban Development.